Astrak/LoadScreen.js/README.md

         geometry: new THREE.PlaneBufferGeometry( 5, 3, 9 ),
         material: new THREE.MeshBasicMaterial()
     },
-    myObject4: {//The object may have a hierarchy :
+    myObject4: {//The object may have a hierarchy and / or animation(s):
-        path: 'path/to/object.utf8',
+        path: 'path/to/object.dae',
         fileSize: 1111,
+        convertUpAxis: true,//Collada loader option.
         onComplete ( object ) {
-            object.traverse( child => { child.material.map = ASSETS.textures.myTexture1; } );
-        }
-    },
-    myObject5: {//The object may have a hierarchy and an animation :
-        path: 'path/to/object.dae',
-        fileSize: 1615,
-        convertUpAxis: true,//Collada loader option.
-        onComplete ( collada ) {
-            //Regular code for catching collada.animations, collada.kinematics...
+            //Catch object.scene, object.animation etc.
             //Same with GLTF.
         }
     }
 };

 //Other parameters.
-ASSETS.objects.myObject6 = {
+ASSETS.objects.myObject5 = {
     geometry: 'myGeometry1',
     material: new THREE.MeshPhongMaterial(),
     type: 'mesh',//Or 'points' or 'line', defaults to 'mesh'.